The Complete Beach Day Checklist- What to Take to the Beach

 Of course everyone needs a beach towel or beach mat.
 I personally like a smaller size (lighter weight) towel for my kids since they typically only use one to dry off before heading back home.
 They’re very active kids at the beach and are in the water 90% of the time.

 But as I said earlier, everyone’s beach needs are different.
-If you have itty bitty little ones, a large sand free beach mat may be more useful.
+If you have itty bitty little ones, a large sand free beach mat and some baby powder may be more useful.
+Add these towels or mats to your beach checklist ASAP!

 3. Sunscreen/ lip balm